The Beauty of Spacious in Nature

-Value and appreciate beauty.
+So let us value and appreciate beauty in all its manifestations.
 Put priority on it.
 Rank it above busy-ness.
 Elevate it above things that we really don’t have to think about, in this moment.

 This is cultivating appreciation.
 Appreciation is a most powerful healing Quality, and very effective at dispelling defilement.
 Or at least weakening the destructive power of defilement.
 And very good for restoring happiness and enjoyment into our experience and our life.
 It could be described as the number one spiritual Quality.
 More on spiritual Qualities later.